frenzytejask98/ML_TA_IIITB_2020/August_31/README.md

 Or you can create a conda environment for your course project directly with a requirements.txt file.
 This will install all the packages from your .txt file. (pip package names may differ from conda package names)

 <pre>
-    conda create -n [NAME OF YOUR ENVIRONMENT] -file [NAME OF YOUR .TXT FILE]
+    conda create -n [NAME OF YOUR ENVIRONMENT] --file [NAME OF YOUR .TXT FILE]
 </pre>

 OR you can create a empty environment and add packages manually